 Their next goal is to hit the 30 year mark, but we’re assured they’ll keep returning to Whistler for as long as they’re able.
 So, if you find yourself on the Longhorn patio around the second weekend of March, keep an eye out for the lads with their shotski and, if you’re feeling brave, sing a little Alanna Myles their way.

-UPDATE: The Black Velvey boys keep coming back and Gary "Swanski" Swanson wrote an update about the 2015 trip.
+UPDATE: The Black Velvey boys keep coming back and Gary "Swanski" Swanson has written updates about the 2015 and 2016 trips.

 The 2015 Edition of the Black Velvet Ski Team.
 Click the picture for the 2015 update.